quantalogic/quantalogic/README.md

 It seamlessly integrates large language models (LLMs) with a robust tool system, enabling agents to understand, reason about, and execute complex tasks through natural language interaction.

 The `cli` version include coding capabilities comparable to Aider.

+## Why QuantaLogic?

+We created QuantaLogic because we saw a significant gap between the advanced AI models developed by companies like OpenAI, Anthropic, DeepSeek and their practical implementation in everyday business processes.

+> Our mission is to bridge this gap, making the power of generative AI accessible and actionable for businesses of all sizes.

 ## 🌟 Highlights